 So, how does my modified Musical Fidelity M1 DAC sound after all my hard work?
 Fantastic!
 The upgrades have given her what I hoped they would – more air, more oomph and a more relaxed, musical sound.
 The DAC sounds less dull, more involving and is a big step up from stock.

 One thing I would suggest however, is to utilise the balanced outputs wherever possible.
 Balanced signal transmission is technically superior and sonically it beats the single-ended output, with better bass performance.
 You get the added benefits, with proper balanced equipment, of lower noise, better bass and negligible impact with longer cable runs.

 The Bottom Line

 You may want to buy an M1 DAC and enjoy it, as is.
 Go for it, they sound great out of the box, very capable for the money, which usually isn’t much.
 Alternatively, you may already have one and be looking to improve its performance.
-This is well worth it and you’ll end up with a very strong performer, much better than standard.
+This is well worth it and you’ll end up with a strong performer, definitely better than standard.
 It’s not a giant killer but either way, I can definitely recommend the Musical Fidelity M1 DAC as a high-performance, budget DAC option.